 - Version status: which will filter through the selected status: unreleased, released and archived.

 - Results: where you can see the results of your filters, showing you the timeline of the active work upon your releases, the start, and release dates represented by timelines and dots.
-Upon expanding on the project name, you will be able to see how many version that project has.
+Upon expanding on the project name, you will be able to see how many versions that project has.

 On the top middle of the results list you will find the date range picker.
 This will show the timeline of your release in a period of time not larger than 365 days.